pablomarin/GPT-Azure-Search-Engine/README.md

    - Connects to API Data sources by converting natural language questions to API calls.
    - Uses CosmosDB as persistent memory to save user's conversations.
    - Uses [Streamlit](https://streamlit.io/) to build the Frontend web application in python.
+   - Uses [Bot Framework](https://dev.botframework.com/) and [Bot Service](https://azure.microsoft.com/en-us/products/bot-services/) to Host the Bot API Backend and to expose it to multiple channels including MS Teams.
+   - Uses also LangServe/FastAPI to deploy an alternative backend API with streaming capabilites

 ---